About Us

 Our History

-Orbis Institute, an independent 501(c)3, was founded in 1996 by David A. French.
+Orbis Institute, an independent 501(c)3, was founded in 2002 by David A. French.
 After decades working in business and supporting a number of nonprofits, David set out to build an organization that would effectively realize his vision for a new kind of leadership development.
 He understood that the systemic challenges of the 21st century were both local and global, and the next generation of leaders would need to build and engage communities at home and around the world.

 The first programs began with the help of students from the University of Colorado at Boulder’s President’s Leadership Class (PLC).
 Together, they launched an innovative training program for young emerging leaders from 10 different countries.

-Between 1996 - 2012, Orbis delivered eight World Camps in the US, China, Slovakia, Austria, and Poland, including participants from over 30 countries.
+Between 2002 - 2012, Orbis delivered eight World Camps in the US, China, Slovakia, Austria, and Poland, including participants from over 30 countries.
 Through this work, a second Orbis Institute was established in Bratislava, Slovakia in 2002.

-All of our programs have been grounded in Orbis Institute’s community leadership model to foster awareness, critical thinking, and action.
+All of our programs have been grounded in Orbis Institute’s community leadership model to foster awareness, critical thinking, and intentional action.
 Our approach to group centered leadership not only allows individual leaders to cultivate their own individual paths, but also builds and organizes communities around them.

 Our Team